esperanca/personal_website/src/posts/weeknote-020.md

 ### Peer mentoring

 I've met [Justin Stach](https://justin.stach.uk/) this week for a chat.
 He is a design leader that I respect a lot.
 He is sharp, honest and a great communicator.
 We have shared interest in many things and similar challenges in working in scale-ups.
-We also have two great designers in our common network: Jack Roles and Debora Nogueira.
+We also have two great designers in our common network: Jack Roles and Deborah Nogueira.

 We discussed many topics.
 Remote work, agile, designers becoming product people.
 And the ethical challenges for design in late capitalism.